-The members of the Corporation have overall responsibility for health and safety at the College and will:
+The members of the Corporation have overall responsibility for health and safety at the College.
+The Finance & Resources Committee will scrutinise the data, information and reports for Health and Safety and will:

 - Ensure that health and safety policies and procedures are in place; - Monitor health and safety data, including incident information, risk assessments, training etc. - Ensure that health and safety management is audited.